Digital-Building-Process-TU-Wien/IDS-converter/README.md

 All data files are licensed under CC BY 4.0, all software files are licensed under MIT License.

+## Donation

+Our principle: sharing and distributing research is crucial to learning from each other and moving forward together.
+If you would like to support our open source research, we greatly appreciate donations.

+Technische Universität Wien/Spendenkonto

+IBAN: AT19 3200 0200 0061 1228

+BIC/SWFT: RLNWATWW

+Purpose of transfer: GEV011020ZFT S235030-000 - Digital Building Process

 ## Installation

 1. Clone or download this repository